Giveth/lpp-milestones/README.md

 In order to change the address, the current reviewer needs to call `changeReviewer(address newReviewer)`.

-**note:** This is done is a single call, instead of a more fail-proof 2 step propose/accept process.
+**NOTE:** This is done is a single call, instead of a more fail-proof 2 step propose/accept process.
 If a mistake is made when changing the reviewer, the milestone will need to be canceled and re-created.

 #### Funding/Withdraw